MicrosoftDocs/query-docs/query-languages/m/number-round.md

 </pre>

 ## About

 Returns the result of rounding `number` to the nearest number.
-If `number` is null, `Number.Round` returns null. `number` is rounded to the nearest integer, unless the optional parameter `digits` is specified.
-If `digits` is specified, `number` is rounded to the `digits` number of decimal digits.
-An optional `roundingMode` parameter specifies rounding direction when there is a tie between the possible numbers to round to (see `RoundingMode.Type` for possible values).
+If `number` is null, `Number.Round` returns null.

+By default, `number` is rounded to the nearest integer, and ties are broken by rounding to the nearest even number (using `RoundingMode.ToEven`, also known as "banker's rounding").

+However, these defaults can be overridden via the following optional parameters.

+* `digits`: Causes `number` to be rounded to the specified number of decimal digits.
+* `roundingMode`: Overrides the default tie-breaking behavior when `number` is at the midpoint between two potential rounded values (see `RoundingMode.Type` for possible values).

 ## Example 1
 Round 1.234 to the nearest integer.